-The applicant should have a PhD in Immunology.
-Previous experience in T cell immunology is essential for this position.
-Researchers are expected to be self-motivated and to operate with minimal supervision under the general direction of the Laboratory Head and provide increasing input on scientific direction of their projects.
+The applicant should have a PhD in molecular genetics, molecular epidemiology, genomics or bioinformatics or related field.
+Previous experience in genomics is essential.
+Researchers are expected to be self-motivated, to operate with minimal supervision under the general direction of the Laboratory Head and to provide significant input on scientific direction of their projects.
 The appointee will also have the opportunity to contribute to collaborative research projects and the research training of students and junior staff.
+Applicants should have demonstrable experience preparing and publishing manuscripts, presenting at scientific conferences, and applying for research fellowships and grants an advantage.